anna-x-li/MacroEnergy.jl/docs/src/Manual/assets/electricsteam.md

 ## [Examples](@id electricitysteam_examples)
 This section contains examples of how to use the electricity steam asset in a Macro model.

-### Electricity Steam
+### Example of electric steam plant

-This example shows a electricity steam plant.
+This example shows a electric steam plant.
 The asset has no capacity and can be expanded.
 The asset has an availability time series loaded from a CSV file.

 **JSON Format:**